purduesigbots/pros-docs/v5/api/c/rotation.rst

 rotation_get_position
 ---------------------

-Get the Rotation Sensor's current position in centidegrees
+Get the Rotation Sensor's current angle in centidegrees (0-36000).
+This means the absolute position of the sensor in relation to its position when initialized or reset.
+The value will continue to increment or decrement as the sensor rotates past 36000 centidegrees.

 This function uses the following values of ``errno`` when an error state is reached: